sriram47/sriram47/README.md

 - 👋 Hi, I’m Sriram Ramachandran
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Web Development.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.

 <!---
 sriram47/sriram47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.